Exercise Tips

 Begin next to a long countertop or other long steady surface.
 Start to walk backwards by landing on the ball of your foot and then rolling through to the back of your heel.
 Repeat for 2 sets of 5-10 laps.

-How often should you practice your balance?
+How often should you practice your balancing exercises?

 Current research suggests that for balancing practice to significantly impact the risk of falls, a minimum of 50 hours of practice over 3 to 6 months is required.
 This equates to approximately 30 minutes of balancing exercises every day for 3 months or 15 minutes daily for 6 months.